 New directory

-From the drop-down list Bank, you can select one of the banks that are configured in BL Banking Web.
-Files displayed on the page Orders - Files to transfer will then be sent to this bank after signing.
-The same also applies accordingly to the field Order type at the bottom.
-This determines the order type, which is used to send the files to the bank.
-You can also enter a BTF, e.g. SCT_pain.001 or, with a click on the button next to the field, open a dialog box where you can configure the BTF.
+The lower field determines the order type, which is used to send the files to the bank.
+Enter an order type, e.g. i>CCT, or select it from the drop-down list.
+You can also enter a BTF, e.g. SCT_pain.001.
+With the button next to the field you can open a dialog box where you can configure the BTF.
 This may be necessary if your bank uses a different BTF than the one specified here.
 More information about BTFs can be found in the appendix under Order types.

 If you use the same directory for several banks and the same order types, a file extension or name addition corresponding to the order type is not sufficient.
 In this case, the external systems must provide their files with a unique identifier in the file name for each target bank.
 Several filter criteria can be combined in the Filename mask field, such as the beginning of the name with the file extension .CCT in SK*.CCT.
 The asterisk in between is a placeholder for any character string and is to be used wherever there are other characters in the file name.
-The asterisk is also a placeholder for any file extension, with a leading dot .*.
+The asterisk is also a placeholder for any file extension, with a leading dot: .*

 Automatically filter files by order type